 FOLK MAGIC IN CHURCH HISTORY AND DOCTRINE

 Reliance upon rods and canes for divine inspiration remained a theme of early Mormonism.
 Heber C. Kimball repeatedly recorded the inspiration his “rod” [likely a cane] channeled.
 “I inquired by the rod.
-It was said my family was well that my wife would come to me in the east” (Heber C Kimball journal, June 6, 1844).
-Kimball’s use of the rod continued: “he went home and used the rod” (Heber C. Kimball journal, Sept.
-5, 1844); and “The same evening I sat down in my house in the presence of my wife and inquired of the lord by the rod” (Heber C Kimball journal, Jan 25, 1845).
-In later years, Heber continued to favor his staff, recording that “in the evening it was told me by the Lord rod” (H. C. Kimball memorandum, January 21, 1862).
-Kimball’s later autobiography had the word rod removed from the text.
+It was said my family was well that my wife would come to me in the east” (Heber C. Kimball journal, June 6, 1844).
+Kimball’s use of the rod continued: “he went home and used the rod.” ; and “The same evening I sat down in my house in the presence of my wife and inquired of the lord by the rod.”
+In later years, Heber continued to favor his staff, recording that “in the evening it was told me by the Lord rod.”
+As is typical with any part of the narrative that doesn’t suit the modern LDS Church, Kimball’s later autobiography had the word rod removed from the text.

+In addition to stones, there were handkerchiefs used for healing.
 Acts 19:12 illustrates how the Apostle Paul sent special handkerchiefs among the people to heal them.
 In 1837, Latter-day Saint apostles wrote: “Many scores of persons were healed by our sending a handkerchief to them.”
 In 1839, Smith gave a handkerchief to a faithful member to alleviate his sick child, suggesting that the cloth would deliver healing powers.
-There are numerous recorded instances of attempted faith healing via handkerchiefs (Quinn, Magic World View, 313-14).
+There are numerous recorded instances of attempted faith healing via handkerchiefs.

-Smith occasionally carried a cane with astrological symbols carved around a crown and serpent head.
+Finally, Smith’s cane was often thought to have special magical power.
+This cane had astrological symbols carved around a crown and serpent head.
 Following Joseph and Hyrum’s death, wood from their caskets was cut into strips and turned into canes.
 Various canes were distributed among Church leaders; many were blessed in the temples.
 President Heber C. Kimball spoke in the Salt Lake Tabernacle on March 15, 1857, expounding upon the certain powers of coffin canes.
-(Journal of Discourses 4: 294).

 - Joseph Smith gave Heber C. Kimball a rod for his mission in 1837